 The taste and texture of air fried food is comparable to the results of a deep fryer: Crispy on the outside, juicy on the inside.
 However, you only need to use a tiny amount of oil, if any at all (depending on what you're cooking).

-So yes, compared to deep-frying, air drying is "definitely a healthier alternative if you commit to using just 1-2 tablespoons of a plant-based oil with seasoning, and you stick to air-frying veggies more than anything else," says Good Housekeeping’s Nutrition Director Jaclyn London, MS, RD, CDN.
+So yes, compared to deep-frying, air frying is "definitely a healthier alternative if you commit to using just 1-2 tablespoons of a plant-based oil with seasoning, and you stick to air-frying veggies more than anything else," says Good Housekeeping’s Nutrition Director Jaclyn London, MS, RD, CDN.
 "Any appliance that helps you and your family up your veggie game is key to weight management, reduced risk of chronic disease, and improved long-term health as we age."

 What can you cook in an air fryer?